Boris Called to Stand Up for Vaping at COP 9

-If you’re already bored of COP26 and Greta’s “blah, blah, blah” then next week COP9 commences, nothing to do with the environment, this one’s all to do with tobacco.
+If you’re already bored of COP26 and Greta’s “blah, blah, blah” then today COP9 commences, nothing to do with the environment, this one’s all to do with tobacco.

 With journalists and campaigners locked out of the meetings, campaigners have taken to projecting Boris vaping on the side of Parliament, calling on him to stand up for vaping at COP9.
 With some countries banning the reduced risk product and receiving nothing but praise from the World Health Organisation, despite the continued sale of cigarettes, vapers are a little worried.